keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/home.md

 There are basic sensors and modules, such as a flame sensor, a BT sensor, an obstacle avoidance sensor, an line tracking sensor and an ultrasonic sensor are included.

-The two tutorials for C language and Arduino are also suitable for the enthusiasts at different ages.
+The two tutorials for C language code of Arduino IDE and KidsBlock graphical programming are also suitable for the enthusiasts at different ages.

 It is really the best choice for you.